Top 10 African Animals

 Impala

 The impala is a medium-sized antelope found in eastern and southern Africa.
-The sole member of the genus Aepyceros, it was first described to European audiences by German zoologist Hinrich Lichtenstein in 1812.
-Two subspecies are recognized: the common impala, and the larger and darker black-faced impala... read more
+The sole member of the genus Aepyceros, it was described by German zoologist Hinrich Lichtenstein in 1812.
+Two subspecies are recognized: the common impala and the larger, darker black-faced impala, which is mainly found in Namibia... read more